 The healthcare industry and indeed the world give special recognition to this level of transformation.
 Paul Lauterbur and Peter Mansfield won the Nobel Prize in 2003 for their breakthrough discoveries and advances in magnetic resonance that led to widespread use of the MRI in medicine.
 Yet now we almost take for granted the power the MRI has given clinicians.

-The Cognitive Clinical Success Machine forges a transformation story that parallels the MRI.
+The Jvion Machine forges a transformation story that parallels the MRI.

 For decades healthcare has looked to big data and predictive analytics to enhance our ability to identify illness risks for individuals and populations.
 Technologies such as machine learning models have emerged that can identify a patients in a population at high risk for certain conditions—a meaningful but limited clinical application.